My Blogs

 • If you already have a project using async/await, challenge yourself to prove that you are benefiting from it: How many of your bugs have something to do with async/await?
 How many fewer or more lines of code would your project be without async/await?
 Are you sure your project is faster due to using async I/O (it very likely is not)?
 How many times have you struggled with async Rust and lost valuable time on a problem that would not exist in sync Rust?
 Be honest to yourself when answering these questions.

 Lastly, I have been looking into getting into Zig for a while now.
 But I have not had the time for it yet.
 During my research I found that Zig actually removed async/await because they were not able to fit it in nicely.
 This makes sense since it seems Zig highly favors the "what you write is what you get" mentality.
-I believe that if Zig wants to be a serious contender in the low-level/systems programming space, it should avoid async/await like the plague.
+I believe that if Zig wants to be a serious contender in the low-level programming space, it should avoid async/await like the plague.